JuliaIO/Tar.jl/README.md

 * `skip_empty :: Bool`

 Compute a tree hash value for the file tree that the tarball contains.
-By default, this uses git's tree hashing algorigthm with the SHA1 secure hash function (like current versions of git).
+By default, this uses git's tree hashing algorithm with the SHA1 secure hash function (like current versions of git).
 This means that for any tarball whose file tree git can represent—i.e. one with only files, symlinks and non-empty directories—the hash value computed by this function will be the same as the